vanushri/202-Starbucks-Team-Project/README.md

 Please find our Maven project with Spring Boot implementation here: https://github.com/vanushri/202-Starbucks-Team-Project/blob/master/workspace-spring-tool-suite-4-4.2.1.RELEASE.zip

+Screenshots of sample APIs to AWS instances:

-Task two: Deploy to AWS (ec2 cluster + docker containers)
+# Task two: Deploy to AWS (ec2 cluster + docker containers)

 1) Deploying in an EC2 cluster with Auto Scaling group and elastic load balancers:
 -We have deployed our micro-webservice in an EC-2 instance (windows server 2019 AMI) with all the JDK and SpringBoot dependencies.